Skip to content

 Method 1: Create a Context (Recommended)

-tcloud context create my-context \
+tcloud context create --name my-context \

 --api=https://api.thalassa.cloud \